December 4, 2018 9 Successful Holiday Campaigns and How to Re-create Them For Your Business

 Lush Cosmetics #SwishUponAStar

-Lush Cosmetics created a clever Christmas contest that features their holiday bath bombs.
-Lush Cosmetics wants people to know that their bath bombs make for a pretty and luxurious soak, so they’re asking their fans to show off the bath art.
-Entrants are asked to share photos of their bath art created with Lush Cosmetics bath bombs, along with a caption of their holiday wish and the hashtag #swishuponastar.
+Lush Cosmetics created a clever Christmas contest that featured their holiday bath bombs.
+Lush Cosmetics wants people to know that their bath bombs make for a pretty and luxurious soak, so they asked their fans to show off the bath art.
+Entrants were asked to share photos of their bath art created with Lush Cosmetics bath bombs, along with a caption of their holiday wish and the hashtag #swishuponastar.
 By asking people to post photos of their experiences to enter, Lush Cosmetics is creating brand awareness and promoting their products at the same time.

 Want to do something similar with ShortStack?
 It’s as simple as creating a hashtag contest!
 Just follow the hashtag campaign setup, but use our random entry selector to choose a winner.

 Looking for something simple?
 So are many big brands.
 A giveaway contest or sweepstakes is the perfect type of campaign if you want an easy-to-enter contest without requiring folks to create content of their own.

 RetailMeNot Holiday Giftaway

 Multi-day giveaways are everywhere around the holidays.
 The Holiday Giftaway by RetailMeNot is a great example.
 A new prize was released each day over a 12-day period.
 Several winners were chosen each day to increase the odds of winning, a great way to encourage more folks to participate.
 Also, RetailMeNot required people to enter each day to be eligible to win that day’s prize, incentivising people to visit their website day after day.
 Although this is not a hashtag contest, RetailMeNot used a number of popular hashtags to help promote their campaign, including #giveaway, #sweepstakes, #holidayfun and #holiday.
 Using hashtags in this way helps to spread the word beyond folks who are already following your brand.